"Egy lánytól ez gyakori, de nem egy rendőrtől!"

-Translation:This is usual of a girl, but not of a policeman!
+Translation:This is common from a girl, but not from a police officer!

 Thanks.
 I am not a native English speaker, so I would use 'for' instead of 'of'.
 But I am not sure.
 Here is a link about this question : https://www.englishforums.com/English/UsualUsualCorrect/mlrgn/post.htm

 Yes, I agree with you, "usual for" is better, and is what I would have written myself.

 "Usual of" sounds a little foreign, I guess, but it didn't sound wrong enough for me to even really notice it.
 Just for another example with a similar word: I would also write "typical for..." but "typical of..." doesn't sound really wrong to me, just a little uncommon.

 Some English-speakers might find the "of" versions more objectionable and wrong-sounding.
 I don't know.

 To je običajno za dekle, ne pa za policista.